 You don't engage in hobbies or group activities.

 Want to keep your stress levels low in order to keep your heart healthy?
 Do more of the things you love with the people you love.
-“Stress can be improved through behavior change,” says David Gregg, MD, the chief medical officer at Stay Well, a workplace wellness company.
-“Engaging in activities with friends helps increase the amount of movement and exercise an individual completes each day.
-Something as simple as taking a walk with a friend, playing tag with kids or grandkids, or even taking dancing lessons helps to keep the body moving."
+"Stress can be improved through behavior change," says David Gregg, MD, the chief medical officer at Stay Well, a workplace wellness company.
+"Engaging in activities with friends helps increase the amount of movement and exercise an individual completes each day.
+Something as simple as taking a [socially distanced] walk with a friend… or even taking [online] dancing lessons helps to keep the body moving."
 While seeing friends and family face-to-face is difficult right now, there are plenty of virtual meet-ups and classes you can take to connect with your loved ones.

 Even if you simply consider yourself to be a "social smoker," you're still hurting your heart.
 "Other than food and exercise, the next biggest thing that can have detrimental effects on heart health is smoking and vaping," says Ashley Wood, RN, BSN, contributor at Demystifying Your Health.
 "Since both of these contain nicotine, they aren’t good for your body.
 Nicotine causes your arteries to constrict in the short-term and after this happens repeatedly, the arteries start to harden.
 If you combine this with plaque buildup, you’re greatly increasing your chances of having a heart attack."